SlouchyButton/lens-magic/README.md

 ![App screenshot](screenshot.png)

-*Application is in early development and is not ready for production use.
+*Application is in early development.
 Main branch should be kept in working state.*

 Testing and feedback is very appreciated!